Artistic Director and Conductor, Ann Krinitsky

 Are you interested in becoming a member of one of our youth orchestras?

 20-21 auditions TBA

 TBA.
 Due to the Covid-19 pandemic our rehearsal space at College of Marin Kentfield will be closed to public rentals in the Fall of 2020.

 Members of the Youth Orchestra have the opportunity to participate in our Chamber Music Program.
 Special auditions will take place to form String Quartets, Woodwinds, and Brass ensembles.
 Performance opportunities will outreach to retirement homes and elementary school communities.

 Requirements: Participant age ranges from 12-18.
 Students must study privately with a teacher on their orchestral instrument and we encourage all of our students to participate in their school music programs.
 Most members in the orchestra have been playing their instrument for four years or longer.
 Students are required to set aside time outside of rehearsals to learn their music and are strongly urged to work on their parts with private teachers at their teachers’ convenience.

 Players should demonstrate full, clear tone production with vibrato if applicable.
 Players should have complete control over entire instrument range and demonstrate command in tone, intonation, and articulation.
 Players should be able to demonstrate scales up to three sharps and three flats in as many octaves as possible (3 octaves where possible, 2 octaves otherwise).

-Tuition for 2016-17 Season (both semesters) is $750 per student, payable in full by the first rehearsal in the fall.
+Tuition for both semesters is $800 per student, payable in full by the first rehearsal.